devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

   "x-forwarded-port": "80"
 }
 ```
 Nothing is suspicious here.
 This is because if configured correctly mobile operators inject headers only in a web request to white-listed partners.
-But not in Tele2 LT case!
+But not in Tele2 Lithuania case!
 It injects `"x-tele2-subid: 10.■■■.■■■.■■■` to **any unencrypted HTTP request**!

 You may not see where the issue is...
 Yet it provides a [super cookie](https://en.wikipedia.org/wiki/HTTP_cookie#Other_uses) for any web site in the world.
 No matter if you switch the browser, clean cookies, use incognito mode - it uniquely identifies you as the same user.
 While you may share the same header with other Tele2 users nearby (something to be proved) it still gives a lot of information for a web sites to track you.